 See this link.

-that ember-concurrency relies on is automatically transpiled using Babel
+that ember-concurrency relies on can be automatically transpiled using Babel

 Like Promises, the return/reject value of an EC Task cannot be externally

 set / overridden; in other words, once a Task has been performed, there's

 no way to externally force it to return/reject early, with the exception of